Twinklebear/Twinklebear.github.io/_posts/2013-08-15-lesson-0-linux-command-line.md

 To build the projects on Linux we'll be using a simple makefile that will setup the include and library dependencies for us.
 The makefile assumes that your SDL libraries are installed under `/usr/local/lib` and the headers are under `/usr/local/include`.
-These are the install locations if you built the project through cmake.
+These are the install locations if you built the project through cmake, some more detail on building from source can be found [here](http://twinklebear.github.io/sdl2%20tutorials/2013/08/15/lesson-0-linux-command-line/#comment-1053605032).
 If you've installed it through your package manager or placed the libraries and headers elsewhere you may need to change these paths to match your installation.
+You can also check the output of `sdl2-config` with the `--cflags` and `--libs` switches to locate your install, assuming you haven't moved it.

 If you're unfamiliar with Makefiles a basic introduction can be found [here](http://mrbook.org/tutorials/make/)